Anakeyn/Bert_Squad_SEO/README.md

 * 'bert-large-uncased-whole-word-masking-finetuned-squad'
 * 'bert-large-cased-whole-word-masking-finetuned-squad'

-As we modify the QA class written by Kamal Raj so now give directly the name of a pretrained model (not a directory) and a size for the n best values desired :
+As we modify the QA class written by Kamal Raj, You need to give directly the name of a pretrained model (not a directory on your computer) and a size for the n best values desired :
 ```
 n_best_size = 20
 model = QA('bert-large-uncased-whole-word-masking-finetuned-squad', n_best_size)